zuriiruz/This-Or-That/PROPOSAL.md

 5. HOW YOU'LL MAKE MONEY (1-2 sentences)

-   The game would require a one-time purchase of $3.99 to be made in order to access the entire game.
-Once the game expands to a larger player base, new content would be added with an additional one-time purchase of $1.99.
+   The game would require a one-time purchase of $2.99 to be made in order to access the entire game.

 6. MVP FEATURES (Bulleted list)